 One financial term often used, but not always understood, is “Marginal Tax Rate” or Marginal Rate for short.
 It’s used so often that financial writers take its meaning for granted.
 Today, let’s look at this term, understand what it means, what it’s not, and how we can use this information to our advantage.
 Let’s take […]

 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace – Ephesians 1:7 I looked out my window one evening and saw a beautiful sunset.
 Gorgeous pinks and purples graced the sky for my viewing pleasure.
 Awesome sunsets are common in Arizona which causes me […]

 The last few months have seen an increase in home sales to first time homebuyers, as well as a slight improvement in the real estate market as a whole.
 A lot of people feel that this is largely due to the first time homebuyer tax credit that the Obama administration passed earlier this year.
 The […]

 Mission trips have a way of changing people; changing the way people think or the way they see the world that they return home to.
 If you’ve been a part of a mission experience before, then you will probably find what I am about to say somewhat familiar.
 If you’re new to the idea of […]

-Traditionally working involved a suit, a commute, and a cubical.
-However, the landscape has changed so drastically that many people who work even for corporations find themselves working from home a few days a week or even on a regular basis.
-In addition, the number of home based business has increased in exorbitant amounts.
-Therefore, […]
+Traditionally working a full time job involved wearing a suit, a commute, and a cubical.
+The landscape has changed so drastically, however, that many people who work for corporations (even large ones) find themselves working from home a few days a week, on a regular basis.
+In addition, the number of home based businesses has […]

 Since I’ve started blogging and collecting a small amount of income for doing it, I’ve had to start paying quarterly estimated taxes for the money that I’ve been making.
 It can be a complete pain to do this because not only are you cutting the government a nice sized check, but you have to do […]